Andrew Copson: Humanists International (2010-25)

 Copson served on the board of Humanists International (formerly the International Humanist and Ethical Union, or IHEU) for fifteen years, from 2010 to 2025.
 In 2015, Copson was elected President taking over from the award-winning Belgian Humanist Sonja Eggerickx and served in that role for a decade, stepping down at the organization's General Assembly in Luxembourg in July 2025.
 He was succeeded as president by the American humanist Maggie Ardiente.

-Copson's presidency was described as a "transformational era" for Humanists International during which Copson “led sweeping changes to Humanists International, making the General Assembly more democratic and the Board more globally diverse“.
+Copson's presidency was described as a "transformational era" for Humanists International during which Copson "led sweeping changes to Humanists International, making the General Assembly more democratic and the Board more globally diverse".
 During his tenure, the organization's global reach expanded considerably.
 Membership grew, and the diversity of the board and general membership increased, with greater representation from humanist groups in Africa, Asia, and South America.
 The organization underwent significant professionalization, moving from a largely volunteer-run body to a professional non-governmental organization with a Chief Executive and expert staff.
 He oversaw a strategic rebranding, changing the organization's name from the IHEU to Humanists International in 2019 to create a more unified identity.
-In a farewell tribute on behalf of the Humanists International Board, Guatemalan humanist David Pineda praised Copson for his focus on making the organization less Eurocentric, bringing“visibility to the struggles and the courage of humanists in the global south” and for creating a “more democratic, transparent, and inclusive” organization.
+In a farewell tribute on behalf of the Humanists International Board, Guatemalan humanist David Pineda praised Copson for his focus on making the organization less Eurocentric, bringing "visibility to the struggles and the courage of humanists in the global south" and for creating a "more democratic, transparent, and inclusive" organization.
 Copson chaired the group that produced the revised Amsterdam Declaration of 2022.

 As President, Copson worked to amplify the humanist voice on the global stage, expanding the organization's advocacy work, particularly at the United Nations and the Council of Europe.
 Humanists International launched several major initiatives during this period, including the annual Freedom of Thought Report, which documents global discrimination against the non-religious, and the international "End Blasphemy Laws" campaign.
-A key development was the creation of the "Humanists at Risk" program, which provided direct support, public campaigning, and diplomatic assistance to humanists facing persecution, discrimination, or violence for their beliefs.
+A key development was the creation of the "Humanists at Risk" programme, which provided direct support, public campaigning, and diplomatic assistance to humanists facing persecution, discrimination, or violence for their beliefs.